 However, advocacy can be both written and oral, and in actual fact it encompasses a whole range of skills which are invaluable to lawyers.
 To find out more about the key skills needed to be a good lawyer, visit our What Makes a Good Lawyer? page.

 Advocacy encompasses a range of abilities including case analysis, drafting and using skeleton arguments, making oral submissions, cross-examining witnesses in criminal trials and being able to put forward a strong and persuasive case.
+You will need it whether you’re considering training as a solicitor or barrister.

 Advocacy begins when you meet a client and continues as you research the case, prepare documents for trial and finally present the case in court.